ramonclaudio/claude-code-statusline/SUPPORT.md

 # Support

-Thanks for using claude-code-status-line!
+Thanks for using create-claude-statusline!
 This document explains how to get help with the project.

 ## Getting Help

 ### Community Support

-- **GitHub Discussions**: Ask questions and discuss ideas with the community at [GitHub Discussions](https://github.com/RMNCLDYO/claude-code-status-line/discussions)
+- **GitHub Discussions**: Ask questions and discuss ideas with the community at [GitHub Discussions](https://github.com/RMNCLDYO/create-claude-statusline/discussions)
-- **Issues**: Report bugs or request features through [GitHub Issues](https://github.com/RMNCLDYO/claude-code-status-line/issues)
+- **Issues**: Report bugs or request features through [GitHub Issues](https://github.com/RMNCLDYO/create-claude-statusline/issues)

 ### Documentation